taoteh1221/Open_Crypto_Tracker/README.txt

 $to_email = ''; // For cron job email alerts, MUST BE SET

-$to_text = ''; // For cron job text alerts, CAN BE BLANK, country format MUST be used: '12223334444|att' // number_only (for textbelt / textlocal), alltel, att , tmobile, virgin, sprint, verizon, nextel...attempts to email text if carrier set
+$to_text = ''; // For cron job text alerts, CAN BE BLANK, country format MUST be used: '12223334444|att' // number_only (for textbelt / textlocal), alltel, att, tmobile, virgin, sprint, verizon, nextel...attempts to email text if carrier is set AND no textbelt / textlocal config is setup

 // For cron job notifyme notifications, CAN BE BLANK.
 Setup: http://www.thomptronics.com/notify-me
 $notifyme_accesscode = '';